Frequently Asked Questions:

 Q: When is lacrosse season?

 A: Lacrosse is a spring sport, similar to baseball.
 Our teams generally begin practicing at the end of January and play games from late February through mid-May.
-We typically also offer a Fall into Lacrosse introduction program, as well as summer clinics.
-Please see our registration page for currently available programs.
+We typically also offer a Fall into Lacrosse introduction program.
+Please see our registration PAGE for currently available programs.

 Q: Which ages groups are eligible?